Using AWS Lambda with TimescaleDB for IoT Data Integration

 Serverless architectures have gained significant popularity in the field of cloud computing due to their scalability, cost efficiency, and ease of management.
 One of the key players in this domain is AWS Lambda, which enables developers to run code without provisioning or managing servers.

-In this article, we explore the integration of AWS Lambda with TimescaleDB, a database built on PostgreSQL for time series, events, analytics, and vector data.
-This setup is particularly useful for capturing, processing, and storing data from IoT devices and sensors.
+In this article, we explore the integration of AWS Lambda with self-hosted TimescaleDB, a database built on PostgreSQL for time series, events, analytics, and vector data, and its mature cloud platform, Timescale Cloud, which offers additional benefits in terms of reliability and scalability.

 What Is AWS Lambda?